jefflovejapan/vergenizer/README.md

 `git clone https://github.com/jefflovejapan/vergenizer/git`

 plug in your phone, and build away.
-Tap the '+' button onscreen to start watermarking some photos.
+Tap the 'Add' button onscreen to start watermarking some photos.

 #Status